arcus/DART_Community_of_Practice_Wave1/README.md

 The [syllabus](https://github.com/arcus/DART_Community_of_Practice/blob/main/syllabus.md) and [Weekly Emails](https://github.com/arcus/DART_Community_of_Practice/tree/main/Weekly_Emails) are built from the information inside the [Prompts Folder](https://github.com/arcus/DART_Community_of_Practice/tree/main/Prompts).

-Before using the emails generated, make sure to update the links (emphasized with 🔴) in the following places:
+Before using the emails, make sure to update the links (emphasized with 🔴) in the following places and then re-run the `emails.sh` script:

 * [ ] Link to Orientation Recording in [`Weekly_Emails/Email_Text/Welcome_to_DART.md`](
 https://github.com/arcus/DART_Community_of_Practice/blob/main/Weekly_Emails/Email_Text/Welcome_to_DART.md)